France–Portugal relations: History

-Relations between France and Portugal came to its lowest point when in 1807, Portugal refused French Emperor Napoleon Bonaparte's demand to accede to the Continental System of embargo against the United Kingdom.
-Soon afterwards, a brutal French invasion under General Jean-Andoche Junot followed, and the Portuguese capital of Lisbon was captured on 8 December 1807, though Portuguese resistance continued.
+Relations between France and Portugal came to its lowest point when in 1807, Portugal refused French Emperor Napoleon's demand to accede to the Continental System of embargo against the United Kingdom.
+Soon afterwards, a French invasion under General Jean-Andoche Junot followed, and the Portuguese capital of Lisbon was captured on 8 December 1807, though Portuguese resistance continued.
 As a result of the impending French invasion, the Portuguese monarchy transferred its court to Rio de Janeiro in Brazil.
 Rio de Janeiro would remain the capital of Portugal and the empire between 1808 and 1821.
 Lisbon regained its status as the capital of Portugal when Brazil declared its independence from Portugal in 1822.

 British intervention in the Peninsular War helped in maintaining Portuguese independence; the last French troops were expelled in defeat in 1812.
 The war cost Portugal the town of Olivença, which is now governed by Spain.

 During the 20th century, Portugal and France would forge closer political ties, with France gaining a greater relevance in Portuguese foreign policy issues.
 During World War I, Portugal remained neutral, however, in 1916 it became an associated member to the Allied forces (which included France).
 During World War II, although Portugal officially remained neutral, Portuguese diplomat Aristides de Sousa Mendes, stationed in Nazi-occupied France, defied government orders and issued thousands of visas, helping refugees — many of them Jewish—escape to Portugal and safety.

 Between the 1950s and 1970s, nearly a million Portuguese emigrated to France to escape the Estado Novo regime and poverty.
 Relations between France and Portugal remain close.
 Both nations are members of the European Union and work closely together on numerous issues.